-Students who choose to study planning are often interested in communities, organizations, and the environment.
 Generally, students who opt for a planning degree want to make their communities more sustainable, equitable, and efficient.
-Our students want to learn how to design streets that are safer for cyclists, develop outdoor education programs for youth in their community, or determine the types of land use policies that would make their city more sustainable.
-If you are a well-rounded student with skills and interests in ecology, civic or public administration, politics, cultural geography and history, and community engagement, you would enjoy planning.
-If you have done volunteer work in these areas, been politically active in your community, or attended meetings about urban development in your neighbourhood, planning is definitely for you!
+If you are a well-rounded student with skills and interests in ecology, civic or public administration, politics, and community engagement, you will enjoy planning.
+If you have done volunteer work in these areas, been politically active in your community, or participated in meetings about urban development in your neighbourhood, planning is for you!

 Jobs held by our BCD Honours and MPlan alumni include: